Citation for this page in APA citation style. Close

 A philosophy that is based on quantifiable information promises to solve a number of interesting philosophical problems, and throw considerable light on other philosophical schools.

 Information philosophy is a philosophy of action.
-Our actions are decided upon by an adequately determined will that selects from alternative possibilities provided as information.
+Our actions are decided upon by the adequately determined will of an agent who selects from alternative possibilities available as abstract information in the agent's immaterial mind.
 Choosing among undetermined alternative possibilities is the basis of freedom.
+Information philosophy can solve the problem of free will.
+We called our solution the Cogito.

 Actionable information has pragmatic value.
-We can make a case that information is a qualitative, quantitative, and objective good.
+Information philosophy can make a case that information ("negative entropy") is a qualitative, quantitative, and objective good.
+We called our idea of an objective, human-independent good the Ergo.

 Although information philosophy looks at the universe, life, and intelligence through the single lens of information, it is far from mechanical and reducible to deterministic physics.
-The growth of information over time - our principle of increasing information - is the essential reason why time matters and individuals are distinguishable.
+The growth of information over time is the essential reason why time matters and individuals are distinguishable.
 Increasing information explains all emergent phenomena, including many presumed "laws of nature."
+"Determinism" is itself an emergent idea, an unjustifiable extrapolation from the apparent, but only "adequate," determinism scientists saw in the Newtonian laws of motion.

 In information philosophy, there is an arrow of time that is antithetical to some classical philosophical ideas like the "great chain of being" and timeless truths.